 The CRIA tests ensure income support is appropriately targeted to those needing the most support by expecting a care receiver to contribute to the costs associated with their care, where they have the means to do so.

-If the care receiver is … then they …
+If the care receiver is … | then they … |

-a higher ADAT score adult and receiving a social security/income tested DVA pension or benefit are exempt from the CRIA tests.
+a higher ADAT score adult and receiving a social security/income tested DVA pension or benefit | are exempt from the CRIA tests. |

-a higher ADAT score adult partnered to someone other than the CP claimant, and their partner receives a social security pension or benefit/income tested DVA payment are exempt from the CRIA tests.
+a higher ADAT score adult partnered to someone other than the CP claimant, and their partner receives a social security pension or benefit/income tested DVA payment | are exempt from the CRIA tests. |

-a higher ADAT score adult and the only reason they don't receive a social security pension or income tested DVA pension or benefit, is that they do not meet the necessary residence requirements for that payment are required to meet the ordinary income and assets tests as though they were receiving a social security pension/income tested DVA payment.
+a higher ADAT score adult and the only reason they don't receive a social security pension or income tested DVA pension or benefit, is that they do not meet the necessary residence requirements for that payment | are required to meet the ordinary income and assets tests as though they were receiving a social security pension/income tested DVA payment. |

-a higher ADAT score adult who does not fit any of the above situations, or a lower ADAT score adult must meet the CRIA tests.
+a higher ADAT score adult who does not fit any of the above situations, or a lower ADAT score adult | must meet the CRIA tests. |

-a child with severe disability or severe medical condition, or 2 or more children each with a disability or medical condition must meet the CRIA tests.
+a child with severe disability or severe medical condition, or 2 or more children each with a disability or medical condition | must meet the CRIA tests. |

-an adult with a disability and one or more children each with disability or medical condition must meet the CRIA tests.
+an adult with a disability and one or more children each with disability or medical condition | must meet the CRIA tests. |

 Example: Mary is an Age recipient who has lived on her own for many years, but due to declining health and recent falls, her son Marcus has moved in to care for her.
 Marcus applied and qualified for CP.
 As Mary was already receiving a social security pension payment and assessed as a higher ADAT score adult (an ADAT score of at least 25 with the THP component being a minimum of 10) she was not required to provide her income and asset details and meet the CRIA test as part of Marcus’ CP application.

-Pratik ceased his employment to provide the care Sannat needed, and he applied for CP.
-Sannat was assessed as a higher ADAT score adult and Pratik met the residency and the pension income and asset test, so Pratik’s application for CP was granted.
-As Sannat was found to meet the pension income and asset test when his recent DSP assessment was completed, his income and assets did not have to be reassessed under the CRIA as part of Pratik’s CP claim.
+Due to an increase in the care Sannat required, Pratik ceased his employment and applied for CP.
+As Sannat was an Australian resident and was assessed as a higher ADAT score adult, he met the requirements that apply to the care receiver for CP.
+Because Sannat was found to meet the pension income and asset test when his recent DSP assessment was completed, his income and assets did not have to be reassessed under the CRIA as part of Pratik’s CP claim.
+Pratik met the residency requirements for CP (he was an Australian resident residing in Australia for more than 2 years), as well as the pension income and asset test and the care requirements for CP, so Pratik's claim for CP was granted.

 Carer receiver’s income is underestimated